Saturday, October 14th, 2023 - 10:30AM EDT - Hybrid: Live/Zoom presentation

 Downstairs in the hermann foundation room unless otherwise noted

-TUESDAY AFTERNOON GENEALOGY ASSISTANCE EXPERTS
+TUESDAY AFTERNOON GENEALOGY ASSISTANCE EXPERTS - FREE!

 Tuesday afternoons from 2:00 pm-4:00 pm at the Falmouth Public Library in the Lemke Reference Room.
 Falmouth Genealogical Society members assist anyone with their genealogical research.
 This is a free drop-in session with no appointment needed.
 FGS video about Library Sessions.